LaunchCode-Education-Archived/csharp-web-development/src/chapters/inheritance/cat-classes.rst

       Name = name;
    }

+Here, we use the ``:`` syntax again with the ``base`` keyword on the constructor signature.
-Here, the ``base`` keyword allows the subclass to access the constructor from the base class.
-This call to the base class constructor must be on the constructor signature.
+This combination allows the constructor to extend the base class constructor that takes a ``weight`` parameter.
-In the case of ``HouseCat``, the subclass constructor extends the original constructor by setting an additional property, ``Name``.
+In this case, the subclass constructor also sets the value of the ``name`` field.
+The call to the base class constructor must be on the subclass's constructor signature.

 .. index:: ! no-arg constructor